OpenComputingLab/educational-jupyter-notebook-qa-automation/src/pre-commit-framework.md

 Check-ins may also reflect the completion of a particular task, such as completing the editing a particular section, or running a spell-checker over a complete document.

 ## Pre-commit Tasks

 Pre-commit workflows are established by running a `pre-commit install` command to configure the `.git/hooks/pre-commit` file.
 The pre-commit tasks themselves are defined via a `.pre-commit-config.yaml` configuration file.
 This file specifies what tasks should be performed on the set of files that are submitted as part of the commit process.

 *The first time a commit is made using a particular action, there may be some delay as the code implementing the action is downloaded from the specified action repository and then cached locally.*

+### Example `codespell` pre-commit Action

 The following example of a `.pre-commit-config.yaml` file shows how to define a `codespell` pre-commit action that will spell check all committed files.